 I also don’t like the idea of using industrial poisons in an area that I live in, and especially where I prepare food.
 Knowing that ants follow a chemical trail, I knew I just needed to disrupt the trail, clean up the caked-on food, and then mask it so that the ants will go elsewhere.

-- 2 drops tea tree oil
+- 2 drops tea tree oil;

-- 3 drops citronella oil
+- 3 drops citronella oil;

-- and fill the rest of the bottle with witch hazel
+- and fill the rest of the bottle with witch hazel.

 I get all these ingredients from Mustafa Centre (level 1, near entrance 6).
 The tea tree oil is the only one that is a bit pricey, but it will last a very, very long time.
-I also use it in many other recipes for various household and personal care purposes, which I will share in later posts.
+I also use it in many other recipes for various household and personal care purposes, which I will share in later articles.

 Having to kill a couple of ants every now and then is manageable as compared to the army of ants that once was there.
-The most reassuring thing is that the kitchen prep area is safe, and my dogs can continue to help keep the floors clean with their “vacuuming”.
+And the most reassuring thing is that the kitchen prep area is safe, and my dogs can continue to help keep the floors clean with their “vacuuming”.